Process-ing/feup-ldts/docs/README.md

 <img src="resources/mockups/logo.png"/>
 </p>

-2D platformer game where the main character tries to explore a futuristic world full of obstacles.
-There are multiple consecutive "levels" that blend through progressive scenery changes.
+Timeless Odyssey is a 2D platformer game where the main character tries to explore a futuristic world full of obstacles through the use of jumping and dashing mechanics, while also collecting stars to increase the score in search for a potential treasure.
+There are multiple consecutive "levels" with varying difficulty that blend through progressive scenery changes.

 ><p align="center">
 >This project was developed by Bruno Oliveira (up202208700@fe.up.pt), João Mendes (up202208783@fe.up.pt) and Rodrigo Coelho (up202205188@fe.up.pt) for LDTS 2023/24